What Henry Ford Taught Us About Specializing

 The same thing can happen when you automate a certain aspect of receivables processing — the somewhat mindless keying in of data — and instead utilize your employees’ critical thinking skills to move your company forward.
 You hired people for their brains—now’s the time to use them.
 When exceptions crop up (as they’re bound to do) you’ve now got a team of adept specialists who can expertly handle them — and do it efficiently.
 When it’s your employee’s main job — his forte — your newly-minted exception handling specialist is now more effective at performing the one task he was hired to do.

 Are your accounts receivable tactics losing you money?
 Consider automating and give that long-neglected department a leading edge.
-And don’t forget: When you start running smooth and efficient A/R, don’t be surprised when you see a significant reduction in Day Sales Outstanding (DSO), increased cash availability, and your people more engaged in success.
+And don’t forget: When you start running smooth and efficient accounts receivable (AR), don’t be surprised when you see a significant reduction in days sales outstanding (DSO), increased cash availability, and your people more engaged in success.

 “What we need are more people who specialize in the impossible.” ― Theodore Roethke, American Poet